QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-09-10-what-apis-are-and-how-they-work-b71085.md

 ### Why you should care
 APIs make it easy to
 - access up-to-date, accurate data
 - save time - no manual data entry
-- build apps and dashboards that upate automatically
+- build apps and dashboards that update automatically
 ---
 ### Next Step
-You are now ready to try it yourself!
 - [Learn how to authenticate using your application key](/public/setting-up-and-managing-your-application-key-57837c/)
 - [See code examples for Node.js, Python, C# and curl](/public/code-examples-of-connecting-your-app-661a99/)
 - Test your first call in our API sandbox - a safe place to experiment